-The following is a general description of each of our markets.
-The market revenue information is based on data provided by BIA/Kelsey's Investing in Television 2018, 4^{th} edition.
+The following is a general description of each of our markets as of the year ended December 31, 2019.
+The market revenue information is based on data provided by BIA/Kelsey's Investing in Television 2019, 4th edition.

 Houston.
-In 2017, the Houston market was the fifth largest U.S. television market in terms of advertising revenue.
-In 2018, advertising revenues were projected to be approximately \$511.8 million.
-The Houston market experienced an annual television revenue decrease of 9.7% between 2016 and 2017.
+In 2018, the Houston market was the fifth largest U.S. television market in terms of advertising revenue.
+In 2019, advertising revenues were projected to be approximately \$487.6 million.
+The Houston market experienced an annual television revenue increase of 6.1% between 2017 and 2018.

 Miami.
-In 2017, the Miami-Ft.
-Lauderdale market was the eighth largest U.S. television market in terms of advertising revenue.
-In 2018, advertising revenues were projected to be approximately \$478.0 million.
+In 2018, the Miami-Ft.
+Lauderdale market was the seventh largest U.S. television market in terms of advertising revenue.
+In 2019, advertising revenues were projected to be approximately \$412.1 million.
 The Miami-Ft.
-Lauderdale market experienced an annual television revenue decrease of 18.2% between 2016 and 2017.
+Lauderdale market experienced an annual television revenue increase of 15.9% between 2017 and 2018.

 San Juan, Puerto Rico.
-In 2017, the San Juan, Puerto Rico market was the twenty-ninth largest U.S. television market in terms of advertising revenue.
-In 2018, advertising revenues were projected to be approximately \$150.7 million.
-The San Juan, Puerto Rico market experienced an annual television revenue decrease of 15.0% between 2016 and 2017.
+In 2018, the San Juan, Puerto Rico market was the thirty-second largest U.S. television market in terms of advertising revenue.
+In 2019, advertising revenues were projected to be approximately \$152.2 million.
+The San Juan, Puerto Rico market experienced an annual television revenue increase of 3.5% between 2017 and 2018.